marksilvis/gus/README.md

 ### TODO

+- [ ] problem: getting last insert id the first time results in 0
 - [ ] query database for id number, not short
 - [ ] add checksum to prevent iterating over all urls
 - [ ] sanitize for base64 encoded javascript